We may earn money or products from the companies mentioned in this post. Merci!

 These bite size morsels of light fruitcake are perfect for the office party, a cookie exchange or gift giving.

-With a minimum of ingredients, they are super quick to make and the recipe produces dozens of cookies.
+With a minimum of ingredients, these Christmas cookies with candied fruit are super quick to make and the recipe produces dozens of cookies.

 A few members of our family can do without the mention of fruitcake during the holiday season but this variation on the traditional holiday cake could not be easier, is visually appealing and quite tasty.